nickrosh/Tech_Notes/Internet & Networking/DNS.md

 1. you first go to the DNS root name server.
 It will then tell you the address for the name server for the `.com` top level domain.
 2. Then you go to the `.com` name server.
 This name server then sends you the address for the name server of the website you want to visit, `www.example.com`
 3. Finally, you visit the name server for `www.example.com`, and it returns the [IP](IP.md) address of the actual website.
 Now you can send a [GET request](HTTP.md) to the IP address of the site to visit it.

+## DNS Records

+DNS records are the actual instructions that live in the DNS servers and provide information about a domain including what IP address is associated with what domain.
+All DNS records also  have a "TTL" time-to-live, and indicates how often a DNS server will refresh that record.
+Here are the most common types of records:
+- **A Record**: The record that holds the IPv4 address of a domain (`google.com -> 132.290.340.001`)
+- **AAAA Record**: The record that holds the IPv6 address of a domain (`google.com -> 6cfa.7002...`)
+- **CNAME Record**: Forwards one domain or subdomain to another domain (`google.com -> www.google.com`)
+- **MX Record**: directs mail to an email server
+- **NS Record**: stores the name server for a DNS entry